Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Thiessen was a key contributor in the development of All-American Chad Hall, the conference offensive player of the year in 2007.
 Hall caught 50 passes, the sixth most in school history, for 524 yards, while rushing for 1,478 yards, which ranks second all-time in school history.
 In addition, receiver Mark Root caught 28 passes for 385 yards in 2007.

-For four seasons, Thiessen coached Kevin Fogler, who emerged as a key player in the offense.
+Over the last five seasons, Thiessen coached Kevin Fogler, who emerged as a key player in the offense.
 Fogler led the Falcons in every receiving category in 2009 with 25 catches for 567 yards and five touchdowns.
 Last season, Jonathan Warzeka and Zack Kauth each had 31 catches to lead the team.
 Kauth had 620 receiving yards and five touchdowns while Warzeka had 442 yards and four scores.

 A two-sport star during his collegiate career, Thiessen was an All-American baseball player as a centerfielder in the spring of 2000 and was the Mountain West Conference offensive player of the year in the fall of 2000.
 A two-year starter at quarterback, Thiessen led the team in rushing and was among the conference leaders in rushing yards and touchdowns in 2000.